 The Microsoft business model has created one of the most powerful companies in the world.

-In this article, you’ll discover how the Microsoft business model has changed, evolved and what the future of this tech giant looks like.
+In this article, I’ll discover how the Microsoft business model has changed and evolved and what the future of this tech giant looks like.

-Did you know Microsoft is worth over $1400 billion dollars!
+Did you know Microsoft is worth over $33.7 billion billion dollars!
+(September 2024)

 However, Microsoft went through some remarkable changes and has regained its position as a leading technology company.